Life SciencesLiability

 First-party recall coverage funds the CDMO's own cost of pulling product from market: notification, retrieval, destruction, replacement product manufacture, and lost contract revenue during the recall window.
 Third-party products liability funds claims paid to injured users or downstream purchasers.
 Sponsor MSAs typically require both - explicitly named as dedicated lines, not buried as a products sublimit.

-Carriers writing dedicated recall include AIG, Berkshire Hathaway Specialty, Chubb, and several Lloyd's syndicates.
+Dedicated recall is placed through specialty life-sciences carriers and Lloyd's-backed surplus-lines paper.
 The submission requires recall history, product class breakdown, sponsor portfolio, and an executable recall plan.
 Underwriting is materially tighter than the rest of the program; expect 6 to 8 weeks from submission to quote.

 Related